CJ-2123/kh-bingo-generator/README.md

 - Scroll wheel up and down cycles through default, marked, and complete
 - (Rush Mode Only) Hotkeys: 1, 2, 3
 - Color dropdown selects your marking color.
 It will automatically update if changed mid-game.

+**Other**

+- The "Reset" button in the top left corner of the generator page will reset the page to default.
+- The "Back" button in the top left corner of the game board page will send you back to the generator page.

 For using your own list, see the "Custom Bingo Lists" section.